TierMobility/aws-cloudwatch-log-clean/README.md

 ### sweep_log_streams.py

 This will clean up old and empty log streams inside of a log group.
+:warning: If there are no log streams left in a log group (after sweeping) the log group will be deleted too.

 Usage:

 ```bash
 ./sweep_log_streams.py [log-stream-prefix] --dry-run